akrain/akrain.github.io/_posts/2016-06-23-winter-trip-to-prashar.md

 ![The three tier temple dedicated to Sage Prashar](https://res.cloudinary.com/overthehills/image/upload/v1587206867/prashar/temple.jpg)
 *The three tier temple dedicated to Sage Prashar*

 The temple of sage Prashar adjoining the lake is believed to be from the 13th century and is made up mostly of wood and stone.
 It is an interesting three tier pagoda like structure having a conical top tier mounted on two pyramidal ones.
 On the inside, the woodwork is carved in medieval Indian tradition with figures of numerous deities as well as intricate geometric patterns.
 The doorway to the temple is framed in distinct patterns, of which the one depicting a couple of knotted snakes is almost lifelike.
-Inside the temple is a statue of Sage Prashar.
+Inside the temple stands a statue of Sage Prashar.

 ![Carvings on the temple facade](https://res.cloudinary.com/overthehills/image/upload/v1587206848/prashar/temple-collage.jpg) *Carvings on the temple facade*